singhatiyah/ga-worksheet/GA-worksheet.md

 5. What does the <a> tag do? it makes a link to another page.

-6. What would the line of HTML below do?
+6. What would the line of HTML below do? lead to google

 ``` html
 <a href="http://www.google.com">Google</a>